Full Moon (Kris Kristofferson and Rita Coolidge album)

 Full Moon is a duet album by Kris Kristofferson and Rita Coolidge, released in September 1973 on A&M Records.
-It is the first of three duet albums by the couple, who married weeks before the album's release, and arguably the best.
-Unlike Kristofferson solo albums, it features several covers.
+It is the first of three duet albums by the couple, who married weeks before the album's release.
+Unlike Kristofferson's solo albums, it features several covers.

 The album was only ever reissued once, on CD in Japan, until an expanded edition was released by Real Gone Music on June 2, 2017.